Non-enveloped, rod of filaments of 7nm in diameter and 700 to 2000nm in length. Helical capsid with adsorption proteins on one end.

 Each gene is transcribed by host cellular machinery, via a specific promoter.
 Some genes end by a transcription terminator.

 - Viral g3p protein mediates pilus-mediated adsorption of the virus onto host cell.
-Pilus retraction pulls the virion to the host internal membrane.
+Pilus retraction pulls the virion to the host internal membrane to allow and subsequent interaction of g3p with the integral membrane protein TolA (coreceptor).

 - The proteins of the capsid perform the injection of the viral DNA through bacterial membranes into cell cytoplasm.